silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 system [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Composer uses Git to check out the code dependencies you need to run your Silverstripe CMS website from the code repositories maintained on GitHub.

-Next, [install composer](https://getcomposer.org/download/).
+Next, [install Composer](https://getcomposer.org/download/).
 For our documentation we assume the `composer` command is installed globally.
 You should now be able to run the command:

 ```bash
 composer help
 ```

+[info]
+If you already have Composer installed, make sure it is composer 2 by running `composer --version`.
+If you're running Composer 1, run [`composer self-update`](https://getcomposer.org/doc/03-cli.md#self-update-selfupdate).
+You may also want to check out the [upgrade guide for Composer 1.x to 2.0](https://getcomposer.org/upgrade/UPGRADE-2.0.md).
+[/info]

 ## Create a new site